-Whether your dog is a puppy, adolescent or adult.
+Whether your dog is in their adolescent or adult stage of life.
 They’ve been with you all their life or a recent rescue.

 Empower your dog to make positive choices helping them and you to live life to the full.